-The School operates under a charter from University of Missouri-Columbia (UMC).
+The School operates under a charter from the Missouri Charter Public School Commission (MCPSC).
 The School's charter serves as a contract between the School and its sponsoring institution in the absence of any other document designated as an official contract between the School and the sponsoring institution.